LizMyers/LizMyers.github.io/README.md

 This is another remix of TFJS01 - this time rotating a 360 degree video and mapping the action to the four arrows keys.

 ### Coffee Guru (coming soon!)
 This project uses a custome model, Tensorflow light, and React Native to provide image recognition on mobile devices.
 Its use case is centered around colorful coffee capsules that have been seperated from their boxes.
-By holding a capsule up to the webcam, the user can get relevant details about flavor, strength, and inventory level (number of capsules on hand).
+By holding a capsule up to the webcam, the user can get relevant details about flavor, strength, and inventory level.